Effect-TS/io/docs/modules/Effect.ts.md

 ## unfold

-Constructs a `Chunk` by repeatedly applying the effectual function `f` as long as it returns `Some`.
+Constructs a `Arrat` by repeatedly applying the effectual function `f` as long as it returns `Some`.

 **Signature**